 Let’s see what that looks like on our option payout graph:

 If either of these holdings periods is not met, your options are treated as NSOs.
 That means the red line comes back into play and you will need to pay ordinary income tax.
-You still maintain the ISO benefit, however, of not paying this tax until the day you sell the stock.
+You still maintain the ISO tax treatment, however, of not paying this tax until the day you sell the stock.

 To finish, we’ll cover common times startup employees decide to exercise their options.

 One of the most common times is upon termination.
-As discussed in Part 1, most companies require you to exercise your vested options within a set window of time after leaving the company.
+As discussed in Part 1, most companies require you to exercise your vested stock options within a set window of time after leaving the company.
 This window is usually 30 to 90 days.

 Another common type of exercise is what’s known as an “early exercise.”
 Some companies allow this, and it just means you can exercise your options before they have vested.